 How to Enable Developer Mode on Different VR Devices

-How to Enable Developer Mode on Oculus Quest 2 & Oculus Quest 1
+How to Enable Developer Mode on Meta Quest Using the Mobile Companion App

 Important note: Before you pair your Meta Quest to your device, make sure to log in to your Meta Account and create a Meta Quest developer account.
 Complete these steps:

-1. Turn on your Quest and complete the Meta set up process.
+- Turn on your Quest and complete the Meta set up process

-2. Download and install the mobile companion app “Meta Quest
+- Download and install the mobile companion app “Meta Quest”

-9. Plug your Oculus Quest into a computer and put on the headset.
+- Plug your headset into a computer and put on the headset

-How to Enable Developer Mode on Oculus Quest 2 with the Meta Quest Developer Hub
+How to Enable Developer Mode on Meta Quest with the Meta Quest Developer Hub

 Important note: Before you pair your Meta Quest to your device, make sure to log in to your Meta Account and create a Meta Quest developer account.

-5. Connect your Oculus Quest 2 headset to your PC using a USB-C cable.
+- Connect your Meta Quest headset to your PC using a USB-C cable.

-9. Select your Oculus Quest 2 headset from the menu.
+- Select your Meta Quest headset version from the menu.

 The above steps cover how to enable Developer mode on Oculus Quest 2 through the Meta Quest Developer Hub.
 These same steps also show how to enable developer mode for Oculus Quest 1.